kadena-io/scalableBFT.github.io/azure/index.md

 3. Spin up a VM with Kadena's ScalableBFT Image with the requirements specified in [VM Requirements](#vm-requirements).
 This will serve as the Ansible monitor VM.
 4. Ensure that the key pair(s) of the monitor and Kadena node VMs are not publicly
     viewable: `chmod 400 /path/to/keypair`.
 Otherwise, SSH and any service that rely on it (i.e. Ansible) will not work.
-See [here](<https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys>) for how to set up SSH keys.
+See [here](<https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys>) for instructions on setting up SSH keys.
 5. Add the key pair(s) of the monitor and Kadena node VMs to the `ssh-agent`:
     `ssh-add /path/to/keypair`
 6. SSH into the monitor instance using ssh-agent forwarding: `ssh -A <admin-user>@<vm-public-ip>`.
 The default `<admin-user>` is `ubuntu`.